in49-380/VORIQ/README.md

 Donations from commercial entities such as marketplaces or manufacturers are accepted and used alongside contributions from individual donors, without receiving special attention or privileges.

+We are committed to ethical development practices and adherence to legal and social responsibilities.

 Join us if you share these values.

 ## &nbsp;

 Read our [Manifesto](./MANIFESTO.md) to understand our values and vision.

+## &nbsp;

+## Legal Compliance
+**WarenKontrol** strictly adheres to all applicable laws and regulations, including **GDPR** and relevant local legislation.

+As described in Project Description, all data collection is performed only upon explicit user request and involves exclusively publicly available information.

+We do not engage in mass scraping, do not store or replicate third-party content, and do not collect personal data without explicit user consent.

+Our commitment to transparency, privacy, and legal compliance is fundamental to the platform’s operation.

 ## &nbsp;